-Responding to a statewide initiative, several organizations in our region came together to prevent children from slipping through society’s cracks.
-For the project’s strategy, website, and branding, they looked to the MAC.
+Responding to a statewide initiative, several regional organizations came together to prevent children from slipping through the cracks.
+For the project’s strategy, website, and branding, they looked to MAC.

 There’s a statewide initiative in Oregon to address societal problems such as crime, substance abuse, and mental illness.
-Our client Linn-Benton Community College (LBCC) wanted to address those issues: keeping children from slipping through the cracks by connecting families with the education and resources they need to overcome the challenges they face.
+Our client, Linn-Benton Community College (LBCC), wanted to address those issues: keeping children from slipping through the cracks by connecting families with the education and resources needed to overcome the challenges they face.

-Initially funded by our region’s coordinated care organization, IHN-CCO, this project partners with hospitals, social service organizations, public health and education efforts, and a local parenting education collaborative.
+Initially funded by the region’s coordinated care organization, IHN-CCO, this project partners with hospitals, social service organizations, public health and education efforts, and a local parenting education collaborative.

-After doing the research to understand the core challenge, the MAC took an iterative approach, working with our client to develop a strategy, identity and messaging system that represents the coordinated effort of multiple organizations, balances government objectives, and fulfills technical requirements and HIPAA compliance.
+After doing the research to understand the core challenge, the MAC took an iterative approach, working with our client to develop a strategy, naming and identity, and messaging system that represents the coordinated effort of multiple organizations, balances government objectives, and fulfills technical requirements and HIPAA compliance.

 The result?
-An original brand and website that serves the needs of its audience and delivers on its objectives.
+An effective brand identity and website that serves the needs of its audience and delivers on its objectives.

 Crime, substance abuse, and mental illness are widespread problems, and they bear a significant impact on the communities they affect.
 When state officials launched an initiative to address these issues on a regional basis, our client took up the challenge.

-LBCC and its partners wanted to align healthcare, parenting education, and early childhood services for children (prenatal to age five) and their families in the counties of Linn, Benton, and Lincoln in Oregon: providing families with the resources to respond to challenges at any point on their journey.
+LBCC and its partners wanted to align healthcare, parenting education, and early childhood services (prenatal to age five) in the counties of Linn, Benton, and Lincoln in Oregon: providing families with the resources to respond to challenges at any point on their journey.